How does Rest Less make money

 Piste closure

 Not all policies offer this cover, or if they do, they may charge an extra premium.
-But it’s useful if the resort is closed because of high winds, lack of snow or the risk of avalanche.
-Some policies have quite a low limit, others are more generous.
+But it’s useful if the resort is closed because of high winds, lack of snow or the risk of an avalanche.
+Some policies have quite a low limit, while others are more generous.
 Check whether a payout is triggered if the piste is closed for any reason or only due to avalanche risk.
 You should get the cost of ski pack hire and lift passes refunded.
 Look out for transport cover too.
 If the pistes nearest to you are closed but another resort several miles away is open, find out whether or not your policy will reimburse taxi costs.
 Some will, usually up to a limit of £30 or so a day.

 Repatriation costs